TOE10G-IP with CPU reference design

 BA+0x1080

-EMAC IP version
+EMAC IP Version

-Rd[31:0] – Mapped to IPVersion output from DG 10G25GEMAC-IP when the system integrates DG 10G25GEMAC-IP.
+Rd[31:0] – Mapped to IPVersion output from DG 10G25GEMAC-IP when it is integrated to the test system.

 Rd